nftstorage/nft.storage/packages/website/pages/docs/how-to/retrieve.md

 1. Find the IPFS address for your NFT's metadata

-The first step is to find the IPFS address of the NFT's metadata as described above.
+The first step is to [find the IPFS address of the NFT's metadata](#finding-the-ipfs-address-of-your-nfts-metadata).

 2. Download an IPFS Content Archive (CAR) using the metadata address

 Find the CID portion of the address you found in step 1.
 For example, if your NFT has the URI `ipfs://bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi`, you just need the `bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi` part.
-See **Understanding IPFS addresses** above for more about CIDs.
+See [Understanding IPFS addresses](#understanding-ipfs-addresses) for more about CIDs.

 Using the CID, you can download an IPFS Content Archive file (CAR), which contains the data exactly as it was encoded for storage on IPFS and Filecoin.
 This is important, because the same file can produce multiple different CIDs, depending on how it was encoded when adding to IPFS.
 By downloading a CAR, you preserve all the original CIDs and make it possible to re-provide the data in exactly the format it was in when the NFT was minted.

-If you have IPFS running on your computer, you can use the `ipfs` command line tool to export a CAR:
+If you have [IPFS running on your computer](#running-ipfs-on-your-computer), you can use the `ipfs` command line tool to export a CAR:

 ```bash
 ipfs dag export YOUR_CID > FILENAME.car